apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 <div style="text-align: justify">
 <p>
 If one starts ib_send_bw without specifying the queue sizes or whether or not to use CQ moderation, the raw number of IOPS might be higher.
 This is due to the fact, that the default values of ib_send_bw use a receive queue of 512, a send queue of 128 and CQ moderation of 100, meaning that a new completion is generated only after 100 sends.
-As comparison, we did this measurement too and show the result, labelled 'ib_send CQ mod', in the same graph.
+As comparison, we did this measurement too and show the result, labeled 'ib_send CQ mod', in the same graph.
 Fine tuning of receive and send queue sizes, CQ moderation size, postlists etc might lead to a higher number of IOPS.
 </p>
 </div>